 Meeting project objectives: Using this as a success metric means that you’re going to need specific goals.
 Don’t skip the objective-setting step at the beginning of your project, you’ll regret it when it comes time to report on how you did.

 Overall, remediation project management boils down to careful planning and consistent assessment of your progress.
-Make sure you take the time to clearly define your objectives before you start and know what steps you’re going to follow.
+Take the time to clearly define your objectives before you start and know what steps you’re going to follow.